Susanna Bonaretti

 Another from 2021...

-This ‘find’ was listed on Facebook Marketplace (August 2021) for $200 and, it too, appears to be Indian teak and eucalyptus however the date is wrong as the "Contessa" Wardrobe was not produced until late 1965 at the very earliest.
+This ‘find’ was originally listed on Facebook Marketplace (August 2021) for $200 and, it too, appears to be Indian teak and eucalyptus however the date is wrong as the "Contessa" Wardrobe was not produced until late 1965 at the very earliest.

 The same one in 2022...